gentr1/Simulocyte/README.md

 	8- then go to the simulocyte folder where you can see the package.json file, and type "sails lift" in the command line to start the server.
 	9- open the Chrome web browser , and look at the url address : http://localhost:1337/ to get started.

-1.2 On the sysbio2 Linux server
+1.2 On a Linux server

 	1- install mongodb.
 	2- download and install node.js